-Gold rises as the dollar ebbs early Monday, with the yellow metal rebounding from its fifth weekly loss last week, as the dollar slides from 20-year highs and investors scaled back speculation that the Federal Reserve would boost interest rates by 1 percentage point at central bank policymakers’ meeting next week.
+Gold rises as the US dollar ebbs early Monday, with the yellow metal rebounding from its fifth weekly loss last week, as the dollar slides from 20-year highs and investors scaled back speculation that the Federal Reserve would boost interest rates by 1 percentage point at central bank policymakers’ meeting next week.

 The decline in the dollar made gold a more attractive investment for holders of other currencies, bolstering the yellow metal.
 But the idea that the Fed would raise interest rates by more than 0.75 percentage point to curtail soaring inflation appears to have died after comments from Fed officials last week.